17 Types of Lantana for Perennial Colors in Your Garden

 Not only are Lanterns eye-catching, but they also serve a bigger purpose when it comes to ecological importance.
 These flowers can help provide nectar for hummingbirds, bees, and butterflies.

 That's not all, medicines are made from the lantana leaves and used as antiseptics and other health alleviating needs.
 If you plan to get hold of these pretty flowers for your garden, then you first need to know about their ranging varieties.
-Some of the common types of shrub verbenas are given below.
+Some of the common shrub types of verbena are given below.

 Also known as crimson lantana, this particular plant blooms vivid flowers during the late summer season.
 The flowers are crimson red, and they grow near one another.